Herboxidiene: Anti-tumor mechanism

 Herboxdiene suppresses the growth of tumor cells by interfering the splicing of pre-mRNA coding for cell cycle regulation proteins in our body.
 The target of herboxidiene was discovered in 2011.
-In their research they discovered herboxidiene can bind with SAP155, one of the seven spliceosome-associated proteins that consist splicing factor SF3b.
-By binding SF3b, herboxidiene can trigger accumulation of both protein p27 and its C-terminus truncated version p27*. p27 and p27* are important proteins that regulate cell cycle of mammalian cells.
-Accumulation of p27 and p27* result in the inhibition of cells from entering G1 and S phase of the cell cycle and therefore can contain the growth of tumor cells.
+In their research they discovered herboxidiene can bind with SF3B1 (formerly known as SAP155), one of the seven spliceosome-associated proteins that form the SF3b complex.
+By binding to SF3B1, herboxidiene can trigger the accumulation of both protein p27 and its C-terminus truncated version p27*. p27 and p27* are important proteins that regulate cell cycle of mammalian cells.
+Accumulation of p27 and p27* results in inhibition of cells entering G1 and S phases of the cell cycle and therefore can contain the growth of tumour cells.